Early Childhood Assistant

 Frequent lifting of children.

-Sitting on the floor for extended periods of time.
+Sitting on floor for extended periods of time.

-Bending down to a child's level often, following safety measures in bending and lifting.
+Bending down to child's level often, following safety measures in

 Frequent exposure to childhood illnesses.